hintmedia/transparam/README.md

 # Transparam

+> :warning: **Alpha quality**: While Transparam has been used at Hint for a couple of years now, it should be considered alpha quality.
+Your mileage may vary!
+Also, please see the [Known issues](#known-issues) below for a list of shortcomings (contribution opportunities…?).

 Transparam assists in the process of migrating a rails application from `protected_attributes` to `strong_parameters`.
+Transparam makes some assumptions about how strong parameters should be implemented in your application.
+To learn more, checkout this [blog post](https://hint.io/blog/strong-parameters-strong-opinions).

 For example, the User model defined here: